rickstaa/deep-robotics-singularity-recipes/README.md

 This repository contains the singularity recipes I use for my robotics projects.
 The recipes in this repository can also be found on [www.singularity-hub.org](https://www.singularity-hub.org)

 ## Recipe overview
 This repository contains both public and private recipe files.
-The private recipe files can only be build with the right permissions.
+The private recipe files can only be built with the right permissions.
 To obtain the right permissions to a private recipe contact me at [github.com/rickstaa](https://www.github.com/rickstaa).

-### Public repositories
+### Public recipes

-- **panda-ros_kinetic-miniconda3-tensorflow_gpu**:
+- **panda-ros_kinetic-miniconda3-tensorflow_gpu**

 #### panda-ros_kinetic-miniconda3-tensorflow_gpu
 This recipe sets up a [UBUNTU 16.04 (xenial)](https://wiki.ubuntu.com/XenialXerus) container with the following packages installed in it: